jaspermai/Sketchy/README.md

 # Sketchy
 ![Image of Sketchy Logo](https://github.com/terryluan12/bread/blob/main/sketchy/images/LOGO.png)

-While there are several online apps for skektching or jotting down notes (e.g. sketchpad.io and notes.io), none of these applications provide quick access and they all require opening *another* new webpage or tab. **Sketchy** is a Google Chrome Extension that allow users to quickly *sketch* down drawings and notes.
+While there are several online apps for sketching or jotting down notes (e.g. sketchpad.io and notes.io), none of these applications provide quick access and they all require opening *another* new webpage or tab. **Sketchy** is a Google Chrome Extension that allow users to quickly *sketch* down drawings and notes.
 Users can use the application for any momentary ideas and save their canvas onto their computer as a .png or .jpg file for future access.

 Sketchy features a blank canvas with a pen tool, an eraser tool, and an option to clear the canvas - all accessible with just **one click**.
 The thickness of the pen can be adjusted with a slider on the navigation bar and the sketches can be saved locally onto your computer.